 If you can’t rely on your computer network to function properly, it’s nearly impossible to achieve your business goals.
 Continuous loophole patching and quick fixes hold your team back from improving the company’s bottom line.

 Why is Network Security Important for Small Businesses?

+The importance of network security is especially pronounced for small businesses, which are frequently targeted by cybercriminals.
 Contrary to a common misconception, small businesses risk being attacked by cybercriminals as much as enterprises do.
 Due to the COVID-19 pandemic, cybercrimes increased by 600%.
 Today, 43% of cyberattacks target small companies.

 Criminals have a variety of reasons to attack small businesses.
 They vary from sensitive data theft to stealing market share.
 Meanwhile, in case an attack occurs, small business owners have a lot to lose.
 Many of them can’t restore their reputation and end up selling their companies.